 Time flies!
-My first interaction with Sonal was 2 years back.
+My first interaction with Sonal was a few years back.
 She came across as an articulate, driven and creative MBA applicant.
 That last quality was refreshing as it is generally not associated with MBA graduates.

 She also had a special interest in Organizational Behavior and Human Resources.
 She selected her target programs accordingly and got multiple MBA admits.
 She chose to attend the BYU Marriott MBA program at Brigham Young University.

 In an age where MBA costs are spiralling out of control, the BYU MBA offers one of the most affordable programs.
-With an average GMAT score of 674, an average GPA of 3.53 and an average work experience of 4 years (statistics from the current class), the selection process is quite competitive.
+With an average GMAT score of around 680, an average GPA of about 3.5 and an average work experience of 4-5 years, the selection process is quite competitive.

-One year into the BYU MBA program and Sonal already has loads of interesting experiences and memories to share.
+BYU MBA program grad, Sonal, has loads of interesting experiences and memories to share.

 I vividly remember the summer of 2011, when I was rigorously studying for GMAT, eyeing the 90th percentile and researching B-schools to determine the right fit for me.
 I had a lot to consider after all; the program, placement and affordability.
 If this doesn’t seem like a lot, then consider this: I was also working full-time.